perilsensitive/cxnes/README.md

   + Supports patch stacking
 * Soft-patching
 * NTSC video filter and palette generator
-  + Blargg'g nes_ntsc filter using Bisquit's NTSC palette generator
+  + Blargg's nes_ntsc filter using Bisquit's NTSC palette generator
   + External palettes can be loaded and used with NTSC filter as well